danyyen/Office-supplies-analysis/README.md

 # Office-supplies-analysis using Python
 This project analyzes the inventory of an office supplies company.
 # Company Background
 Pens & Printers is a national office supplies chain.
-At the moment, they send office supplies out of warehouses in four regions: East, West, South, and Central, and all four warehouses stock the same products.
+Currently, they send office supplies out of warehouses in four regions: East, West, South, and Central, and all four warehouses stock the same products.
 The Head of Sales thinks this leads to large amounts of unsold products in some locations.

 # Customer Question
 The management would like you to answer the following: